zamazan4ik/awesome-pgo/README.md

 * PGO helps with optimizing binary size since we can inline less for actually cold paths of our programs (and it can help with performance as well since our program will be smaller and more friendly for CPU I-cache)
 * Add an issue to LLVM upstream about writing a difference between PGO implementations (Frontend vs IR vs Context-Sensitive), pros and cons of each, which to use by default.
 Probably add a link to the blog post of a person who described all these stuff.
 * Contact with more proprietary vendors regarding PGO support in their compilers and PGO optimization their compilers itself before distribution to the customers.
 Possible compilers list: https://en.wikipedia.org/wiki/List_of_compilers
+* Write to Mike Pall (LuaJIT author) about "How to benchmark LuaJIT performance itself - without benchmarking the load"
 * Points of the software supply chain, where PGO can be applied (we can influence any of them with different methods and priorities):
   - Software itself (add PGO to the build scripts)
   - Maintainers (work with different distributions about enabling PGO for the packages)
   - In-house builds (if we build binary somewhere in a closed perimeter)
+* From time to time I hear from different people something like "Algorithms always beat compilers".
+That's could be true but that's not a question actually because you can (and should) always use compiler optimizations WITH algorithms.
+Just let compiler (in this case - with PGO) do their job.
+And free time spend on that humans do best (yet) - write algorithmic optimizations for your favourite software.
 * Add a chapter about PGO tips:
   - PGO profiles are not written to a disk due to signal handlers.
 Overwrite them or customize.
 I highly recommend to tune software to write a profile to a disk with a signal (call `__llvm_dump_profile()` or [similar functions](https://github.com/llvm/llvm-project/blob/main/compiler-rt/lib/profile/InstrProfiling.h) if you use Clang)
   - Partial profile sets are useful too since they usually covers a lot of hot paths (LLD and ClickHouse as en example).